Onelinerhub/onelinerhub/redis/how-to-ping-redis-server.md

-# How to ping Redis server
+# How to ping Redis server for health

 ```bash
 redis-cli PING